Alfred Esmatges

-Alfredo Esmatges (born 18 December 1932) is a Spanish former professional cyclist.
+Alfredo Esmatges Yuste (18 December 1932 – 18 December 2025) was a Spanish professional cyclist.
 Before turning professional, he had around 50 amateur victories.

-Biography
+Background

-Esmatges was born in Barcelona, Cantabri on December 18, 1932.
-In 1961 he took part in six-day track races on velodrome around the world.
+Esmatges was born in Barcelona, Catalonia, on 18 December 1932.
+In 1961, he took part in six-day track races on velodrome around the world.
 After retiring in 1962, he joined the technical commission of the Catalan Cycling Federation and was a technical advisor to the Association of Organizers of Races of Spain.
-Alfred was president of the Catalan Cycling Federation from 1978 to 1982.
+He was president of the Catalan Cycling Federation from 1978 to 1982.

+Esmatges died in Barcelona on 18 December 2025, his 93rd birthday.

 Career

 Esmatges debuted in the Spanish Track Championship as an independent.
 Later, he was part of the teams Montjuïc Cycling Club 1951, the Poblet Cyclist Penya 1952, Nicky's Peñya (1953–55), Indaucho (1956), Mobylette (1957), Penya Solera (1958–59), (1960) and (1961).
-During his tenure he managed and issued federal licenses from Catalonia, and created the first cyclo-cross campaign and an intervelodrome tournament.
-Since 1983 he has been running the Unión Ciclista Igualadina.
+During his tenure, he managed and issued federal licenses from Catalonia and created the first cyclo-cross campaign and an intervelodrome tournament.
+From 1983, he had been running the Unión Ciclista Igualadina.
 He was also the director of the Catalan Cycling School (1984–86) and held positions within the organization of the Vuelta a España and the Volta a Catalunya.
 He received the gold medal of the Royal Spanish Cycling Federation.